 Reading on, finally here, with the quote: "So even though you may lose some of the details [as you age]," Pascual-Leone said, " you get the big picture."
 Isn't that encouraging?
 As we age, we become wiser—because we get the big picture.

-He [Pascual-Leone] just makes one last comment (quote): "Maybe that is wisdom."
+He [Pascual-Leone] just makes one last comment: "Maybe that is wisdom."
 Well, we know it isn't.
-We know that it is the spirit that God has placed in man.
+We know that it is the spirit that God has placed in man."
 And then, that God's Holy Spirit gives us spiritual wisdom.

 Now, good conduct is directly related to godly reasoning.
-So, if we want godly reasoning, [then] we have to have good conduct.
+So, if we want godly reasoning, we have to have good conduct.
 Whereas human reasoning, the fruit of it (if you look at it) is the opposite of good conduct.
-It's deplorable, awful, sinful conduct.
+It is deplorable, awful, sinful conduct.

-Turn with me to James 3; and we'll read a couple of scriptures there, that we missed the last time that we were in this chapter.
+Turn with me to James 3 and we will read a couple of scriptures there that we missed the last time that we were in this chapter.
 (I wanted those separated for this part of the sermon.)

 So "the wisdom from above" is more than reasoning about human facts.
 Character is involved in godly reasoning, and conduct.
-In looking at each of these virtues (of the characteristics of "the wisdom from above"), we can see here A CHECK LIST of what we can compare humanreasoningto—to see if it truly is human reasoning—or, if we are reasoning and interpreting correctly.
-(Because, if we have human reasoning, it won't hold up to these virtues.)
-It's interesting that there are seven virtues—the number of completion.
+In looking at each of these virtues (of the characteristics of "the wisdom from above"), we can see here a checklist of what we can compare human reasoning to, to see if it truly is human reasoning or, if we are reasoning and interpreting correctly.
+(Because, if we have human reasoning, it will not hold up to these virtues.)
+It is interesting that there are seven virtues—the number of completion.
 And I just want to briefly go through these, as quickly as I can, to point out some aspects.

 Now pure is from the Greek word hagnos, which means "moral purity, or a mind that thinks holy thoughts."
 True wisdom is pure enough to reveal God.
 Pure thoughts enable us to reason more righteously.
 In contrast, worldly wisdom wants to escape God's sight—causing deceit.
 So our reasoning has to be pure.